"Free" Trading Isn't Free. Here's What You're Actually Paying.

 Here’s the uncomfortable question: if the market maker is paying your broker for the privilege of executing your trade, and the market maker is making money on the spread... who’s on the other side of that equation?

 But “small per trade” and “small in aggregate” are very different things.
-If you’re an active trader placing hundreds of trades a year, those fractions of a penny add up.
-And the bigger issue is the incentive structure: your broker’s revenue depends on you trading as frequently as possible.
+And the bigger issue isn’t the cost per trade.
+It’s the incentive structure: your broker’s revenue depends on you trading as frequently as possible.
 Every time you buy or sell, they get paid.
-This is why trading apps are designed to feel like games.
-The push notifications, the confetti animations, the ease of one-tap trading.
-The product isn’t free trading.
-The product is you trading more.

 The brokerage industry made a calculated bet: eliminating the visible $7 commission would dramatically increase trading volume, and the invisible PFOF revenue from that increased volume would more than compensate.
 They were right.